-Chicken jalfrezi is on every single Indian restaurant menu.
+Chicken jalfrezi is on every single Indian restaurant menu for a reason.
+It’s delicious.
 Now you can make it at home.
-Nearly restaurant chicken jalfrezi is a curry everyone can cook.
-On a week night even.
+In 30 minutes.
+Start to finish.
+Any night of the week.

 Char your peppers a bit for great chicken jalfrezi

 There’s a secret to making a good chicken jalfrezi.
 Took me forever to figure it out.

 You have to scorch the green peppers when you fry them.
 Get them to almost blister.
 Like when you roast chiles.

 That gives the dish its signature, smoky flavour.
 It’s critical.
 No char.
 Lower average.
 With char.
 Seriously delicious.
 The difference is not subtle.

 It’s dead easy to do.
 Heat your oil.
 Pop some nice big green pepper pieces into the pan skin side down.
 And wait.

 After about two minutes take a peek at one.
 If you see a bit of blistering.
 A little char.
 Then you know you’ve arrived.

 You can start tossing them around the pan.
 Secure in the knowledge your jalfrezi is going to be great.

 That’s the thing about Indian cooking.
 It’s almost always the onions.
 Almost.
 I am a firm believer onions have no place in a top notch butter chicken.
 Seriously.